eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/index.md

     This view is only available on graphs (not on resources).

-This tab shows a graph visualization of an installed vocabularies.
+This tab shows a graph visualization of an installed vocabulary.
 It displays all classes showing the class-subclass.
-You can open the class details and view list of instances related to that class.
-It also allows you to copy resource IRI.
+You can open the class details and view the list of instances related to that class.
+It also allows you to copy the resource IRI.

 ![](./vocab.png)

 #### References

-This tab shows all resource which link back to the selected resource.
+This tab shows all resources that link back to the selected resource.

 [](./Reference.png)